gtk-kn/gtk-kn/samples/README.md

 [widgets](gtk/widgets) is a showcase of various GTK widgets.

+### widget-templates

+[widget-templates](gtk/widget-templates) is an example that has a custom `ExampleWidget` widget class that uses [examplewidget.ui](gtk/widget-templates/src/nativeMain/resources/examplewidget.ui) as a resource file to define the widget template and binds the child objects from the template as instance properties.

+### restore-window-state

+[restore-window-state](gtk/restore-window-state) is an example that uses a Gio Settings schema to store the window state on close and restore the previous state when the window is opened.

+### embedded-resources

+[embedded-resources](gtk/embedded-resources) is an example that uses the gradle plugin to embed the `kotlin.png` file in the executable binary and display it at runtime in an `Image` widget.

 ## Playground

 The [playground](playground) is an empty project window that is mostly used